Chloé Zhao: Influences

 Zhao cites Wong Kar-wai's romance Happy Together as the "film that made me want to make films".
 She was also influenced by Spike Lee, who was her film professor while she studied at New York University's Tisch School of the Arts.
 She cited Ang Lee as an influence as well, saying, "Ang Lee's career has been very inspiring to me — how he's able to bring where he comes from to all the films that he makes".
 She also has mentioned Werner Herzog and Terrence Malick as key influences.

-Zhao stated her early introductions to American cinema were The Terminator, Ghost and Sister Act.
+In a January 2026 episode of The Interview podcast, Zhao revealed that Malick had called her — despite the two never having met before — on New Year's Day that year.
+During the conversation Zhao told Malick that she was a part of his storytelling "lineage".
+As for her early introductions to American cinema, they were The Terminator, Ghost, and Sister Act.